gdm413229/swwmgz_m/README.md

 This powerup lasts 60 seconds and cannot be toggled.

-### Ragekit, replaces Berserk, Tome of Power, Dark Servant, Dragonskin Bracers
+### Ragekit, replaces Berserk, Tome of Power, Dark Servant, Boots of Speed

 The ragekit is a special item that has some... interesting effects.